How to Download and Boot Windows 11 using an ISO File

 1. Download the Windows 11 ISO File

-- Obtain a Windows 11 License: Ensure you have a valid Windows 11 license key before proceeding.
+- Get Your Windows 11 License: Make sure you have a valid Windows 11 license key before you start.

-- Download the Media Creation Tool: Visit the official Microsoft website and download the Media Creation Tool.
-This tool helps you create a bootable USB drive or ISO file of Windows 11.
+- Grab the Media Creation Tool: Head over to the official Microsoft website and download the Media Creation Tool.
+This handy tool will assist you in creating a bootable USB drive or an ISO file for Windows 11.

 - Create the ISO File: